-Effective Date: February 4, 5
+Effective Date: February 4, 2025

-PROGRAM APPLICABILITY: 2515 C
+PROGRAM APPLICABILITY: IMC 2515 C

 50003-01 INSPECTION OBJECTIVES

-01.01 To verify that engineering evaluations and design changes associated with ressurizer replacement are completed in conformance with requirements in the facility license, the applicable codes and standards, licensing commitments, and the regulations.
+01.01 To verify that engineering evaluations and design changes associated with pressurizer replacement are completed in conformance with requirements in the facility license, the applicable codes and standards, licensing commitments, and the regulations.

-01.02 To verify that ressurizer removal and replacement activities maintain adequate nuclear and radiological safety.
+01.02 To verify that pressurizer removal and replacement activities maintain adequate nuclear and radiological safety.

-01.03 To verify that ressurizer post-installation test program is technically adequate, in conformance with requirements, and satisfactorily implemented.
+01.03 To verify that pressurizer post-installation test program is technically adequate, in conformance with requirements, and satisfactorily implemented.

-01.04 To verify shutdown risk the ressurizer removal and replacement activities.
+01.04 To verify appropriate shutdown risk assessments, work controls, and risk management actions are implemented during the pressurizer removal and replacement activities.

 50003-02 INSPECTION REQUIREMENTS